gianlazz/Lazztech.Cloud/GianDevNotes.md

 Do I need an interface for .CheckAllValidAssets() to mock it or can I move it into an existing other mockabible responsability?
 I suppose this method really is doing more than one responsability it'self too.
 I should probably break those out.
 It's adding all relivant directorys to the collections then it's also new'ing up respective snapshot objects foreach of those.
 I've moved the first responsability to a method called .CollectAllImageDirs(); and the second to a method called .InstantiateSnapshotsFromDirs();

+Oh, well the xUnit debugging actually works alright in vscode as is so I'll continue with that.
+I looks like if I comment out the issues related to directories then it still throws an exception due to not having valid Snapshots constructed.
+This issue is in HandleIdentities.
+Oh gotcha it's because the InstantiateSnapshotsFromDirs needs to probably happen in the interfaces as well...
+It's looking for valid Snapshots that should already exist at this point however don't.